-Assistant Professor of Modern Languages and Literatures
+Assistant Professor of World Languages and Cultures (Spanish)

 Pamela Cappas-Toro was born and raised in Cabo Rojo, Puerto Rico.
 She earned a B.A. in physical education from the University of Puerto Rico in Mayaguez (2001) and an M.A. in Spanish from the University of Texas in San Antonio (2006).
 She earned a Ph.D. in Spanish from the University of Illinois at Urbana-Champaign (2013) where she taught numerous Spanish language classes, as well as courses in Latin American cultures and literatures, and facilitated service-learning opportunities in which students connected their academic work to service experiences in the local Latina/o community.
 Cappas-Toro also taught numerous ESL, Latino/a Studies and Afro-Latin American workshops at the Education Justice Project in Danville Correctional Center, Illinois, a model college-in-prison program that demonstrates the positive impacts of higher education upon incarcerated people, their communities and families.